Fostering children's creativity sounds lovely, in theory.

 The Creative Hour Workbook, with 10 creative exploration activities

 A creativity course with kids needs to be portable and hands-on.
 All the steps, tips, and resources you need to do the 10 creative explorations in this course are contained in the workbook.
-We’ll mail you a copy, but you also get instant access to a digital version when you order.
+You get instant access to a digital copy when you order, so you can print it out and get going.
 You can do the activities one-on-one with a child, or in a variety of situations: homeschooling, classrooms, family parties, church activities, play dates, or even as holiday traditions.
-(Digital version available immediately, physical copy ships Dec 7.)

 Recorded Interview with Expressive Arts Therapist, Kalli Kronmiller